People arriving from Ukraine - risk and need: public protection guidance

 Welfare checks

 Local authorities are expected to make at least one in-person visit once the guest(s) has arrived.
 This welfare check enables the local authority to see whether there are any welfare concerns or formal assessments that should be undertaken.
-Guidance for local authorities for ata flow and checks is available.
+Local authorities may also wish to use the welfare checklist to support safeguarding conversations with guests.

 Further information can be found at Person Checks Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities.